sodadata/docs/soda-sql/concepts.md

 ![soda-operation](/assets/images/soda-operation.png){:height="800px" width="800px"}

 **1** - You trigger a scan using the `soda scan` CLI command from your [warehouse directory]({% link soda/glossary.md %}#warehouse-directory).
-The scan specifies which warehouse YAML and scan YAML files to use, which amounts to telling it which dataset in which data source to scan.
+The scan specifies which warehouse YAML and scan YAML files to use, which amounts to identifying which dataset in which data source to scan.

 **2** - Soda SQL uses the tests in the scan YAML to prepare SQL queries that it runs on the datasets in your data source.